 We are committed to seeing this license plate campaign to the end.
 If for some reason it falls through this year, we’ll carry the momentum into next.
 We’ll be sure to keep everyone updated on our progress.

 How much does the license plate cost?

 The standard specialty license plate will cost $10 annually (due in addition to regular license fees).
 A personalized version of the plate, where you choose the characters, will cost an additional $30 (for a total of $40 annually).
 These fees are required by the NCDMV for specialty designs.

 However, we have secured funding to cover applicants’ initial $10 fee.

 How many characters are displayed on the license plate?
 Will we be able to request specific ones?

 The license plate, like all North Carolina specialty plates, has four character spots.
 The vertical “EV” will appear at the end of every plate.

 With the standard $10 version of the plate, you do not get to choose specific characters.
 If you want to have this option, you will need a personalized version, which costs an additional $30 annually.
 When requesting a personalized plate, the license plate application asks for your top two preferences.
 It will likely take several months to find out which choice went through.

 Do we have any choice over the colors used on the plate?

 The license plate design must be very specific and does not leave room for adjustments.
-We’ll need to get the 500 applications for this particular design (including its color) in order to move forward.
+We’ll need to move forward with this particular design (including its color).